Skip to main content

 Written by Achraf Hamidi

-• Optimal (Within 30 days after due date): These are shortages that we deem prime for disputing.
+• Optimal: These are shortages that we deem prime for disputing.
 We recommend disputing all shortages when tagged as such.
+The optimal period has now shrunk to the first 5 days after a shortage becomes disputable (days 35 to 40 after the invoice due date).

 • Mature (40+ days): These are shortages that we believe are "too old."
-Disputes on shortages tagged as such are more than likely going to be denied by Amazon.
-However, we do recommend disputing these as well because:
+Initial disputes on shortages tagged as such are more than likely going to be denied by Amazon.
+However, we do recommend disputing these as well, because:

-• There is a small chance that some could be successful.
+• There is a slight chance that some could be successful.

 What does this look like on the platform?